-At a minimum, the Code of Ethics must be followed by all students participating in Student Clubs and Organizations at G-CHS.
+At a minimum, the Code of Ethics must be followed by all students participating in Student Clubs and Organizations at GCHS.
 All Student Clubs and Organizations are encouraged to have written by-laws that are shared with students each year.
 These by-laws can be dictated by state or national organizations.
 All by-laws must be approved by the Activities Director at the start of the school year.

-1. Students must pass 70% of course work for a 9 week period-or the student will be removed from organization with the opportunity to appeal to the club's Executive Council.

-2. Students involved in Extra-Curricular/Co-curricular activities shall demonstrate good citizenship both in the school and community.
+- 1. Students must pass 70% of course work for a 9 week period-or the student will be removed from organization with the opportunity to appeal to the club's Executive Council. - 2.
+Students involved in Extra-Curricular/Co-curricular activities shall demonstrate good citizenship both in the school and community.
 Students acting in a manner that brings embarrassment or shame to themselves and/or the school, or that negatively impacts the reputation of themselves or the school will not be tolerated.
-Examples of such conduct include any illegal activity; any non-illegal activity that is lewd, vulgar, obscene, indecent, or that portrays sexual conduct done in a manner whereby the community learns of such activity; or any activity that degrades, demeans, or disparages any coach, activity sponsor, school official or student.
+Examples of such conduct include any illegal activity; any non-illegal activity that is lewd, vulgar, obscene, indecent, or that portrays sexual conduct done in a manner whereby the community learns of such activity; or any activity that degrades, demeans, or disparages any coach, activity sponsor, school official or student. - 3.
 Students convicted of a felony will be removed from the activity for 365 calendar days.
 Any student convicted of a misdemeanor will be removed from the activity 42 calendar days.
-Any student charged with a crime will be suspended until cleared by the police or the courts.
+Any student charged with a crime will be suspended until cleared by the police or the courts. - 4.
 If a student is caught with drugs/alcohol of any form on or off school grounds, the student will be removed from the club/organization.
-As well, if a student in a leadership position is at a party/gathering where drugs/alcohol are present, they will have 15 minutes to remove themselves from the party.
+This code will also apply if a student tests positive in a Random Drug Test as well.
+Also, if a student in a leadership position is at a party/gathering where drugs/alcohol are present, they will have 15 minutes to remove themselves from the party.
 As long as the student has not consumed or partaken in any drugs or alcohol, no penalty will be enforced.

+On the first offense, the student will be removed from club/organization activities.
+As a Rehabilitation, the student may complete an online education course through Advent E-Learning as assigned.
+The cost of the course is \$60 and is the responsibility of the student.
+Students must pass the course with a 70% or better.

+Students must complete 15 hours of community service.

-On the first offense, the student will have a 25% (up to nine weeks) suspension from club/organization activities.
-If applicable, the student will share rehabilitation and/or community service information with the Student Activities Director.
-On the second offense, the student will be removed from clubs/organizations for the remainder of the current school year.
+The student must also have a follow-up negative test.

+The student will share rehabilitation and/or community service information with the Student Activities Director.

+On the second offense, the student will be removed from clubs/organizations for the remainder of the current school year with no chance to Rehabilitate.